 Combining its range of products with its solutions for device, display and content, smart building management, and enterprise grade Knox security services, Samsung can provide a holistic portfolio of seamlessly integrated offerings to power the modern digital enterprise.

 SH Jo, President & CEO, Southeast Asia & Oceania, Samsung Electronics, said: “Samsung is committed to providing an integrated enterprise solution approach for organisations to be more strategic in their transformation efforts.
 This is especially relevant in the hyper-competitive and digitally-forward Southeast Asia and Oceania region where enterprises are actively looking for new ways to offer products and services to customers that add greater value to their every day.”

-To power the next phase of digital transformation for enterprises in SEAO, that were launched at the Summit last week include:
+To power the next phase of digital transformation for enterprises in SEAO, four of the latest digital signage solutions have been launched at the Summit today.
+They are:

 - The Wall for Virtual Production (Model name: IVC): A new addition to the expanding The Wall series, The Wall IVC has pixel pitch options of P1.68 and P2.1.
 It supports dedicated studio frame rates (23.976, 29.97, and 59.94Hz) while supporting gen-locking to synchronise the screen with a camera’s video signal.
 A high refresh rate of up to 12,288Hz, 1,500 max brightness, and up to 170-degree wide angle enables incredible picture quality for virtual content.
 Based on modular technology for a variety of installation options, including a flat screen or up to 6,000R curvature, The Wall IVC can be hung or stacked with other screens and is protected against dust and particles that are common in production environments.
 The integrated Virtual Production Management (VPM) solution makes it easy to manage the screen and ensure high-quality picture with an easy interface;